zumasys/docs/site/jbase/jbc/case/README.md

 Where:

 - The **BEGIN CASE** and **END CASE** statements bound the **CASE** structure.
 Within this block, an arbitrary number of **CASE** expression statements may exist followed by any number of jBASE BASIC statements.
-- The **expression** should evaluate to a TRUE or FALSE result.
+- **expression** should evaluate to a TRUE or FALSE result.
 The evaluation of each expression at execution time is in order.
-If the expression returns a TRUE result, it then executes the statements below.
+If **expression** returns a TRUE result, it then executes the statements below.
 On completion of the associated statements, execution will resume at the first statement following the END CASE.

 ## Note